-Chemical Dependency Resources at Banyan
+Chemical Dependency Resources

 Once you have completed your rehabilitation program at one of our drug and alcohol treatment centers, you should try to surround yourself with people who can encourage you to stay sober.
 Many people find that support groups are the best source of encouragement.
 You can find hundreds of support groups and meetings in your community.
 Our drug addiction treatment centers stress the importance of personal chemical dependency resources, especially when you are new to sobriety.
 Below are various addiction and mental health resources for people in recovery who want additional support.